-Windstar is known for cruising into lesser-known and smaller ports, as well as the iconic destinations.
-They are also known for pulling into ports very early in the morning and staying as late in the day as possible.
-You will get a full day and in some cases, a full night in port, making Star Pride a great choice for active explorers.
-In addition, the line offers a complimentary private event in port on nearly every cruise, which could be a beach party, a tour and lunch at a winery, or an evening soiree with food and drink in a Roman villa.
+Another highlight is the ship's maneuverability.
+Windstar is known for cruising into lesser-known and smaller ports, as well as calling on iconic destinations.
+The line is also known for pulling into ports very early in the morning and staying as late in the day as possible.
+You will get a full day and sometimes a full night in port, making Star Pride a great choice for active explorers.

 The ship also has a water sports platform with complimentary water toys and kayaks.
 While deployment can depend greatly on weather and itinerary, it was open three times during our May Mediterranean cruise and was a hit with the teenagers onboard.

 Where the ship falls short is in its onboard nighttime offerings.
 Entertainment on Star Pride is contained to piano players, a crew show and an enthusiastic line dance party.
 If you're used to ships with lots of entertainment options, you might be bored at night.

 All in all, Star Pride is a comfortable and classy small ship that is only bound to get better as it gets refreshed.
 We recommend it to cruisers seeking lesser-known ports and an intimate no-fuss atmosphere.

 The majority of Star Pride passengers are American, with a fair amount hailing from Canada and Australia.
 You'll also find cruisers from Mexico, South America and a mix of European countries.